-In 2015, 2016 and 2017, Rachael was voted by Doyles as a recommended criminal lawyer in Adelaide and in 2018 and 2019 was voted as a leading criminal lawyer: doylesguide.com.
+In 2015, 2016 and 2017, Rachael was voted by Doyles as a recommended criminal lawyer in South Australia, 2018, 2019 and 2020 as a leading criminal lawyer and in 2021 as a preeminent criminal lawyer in South Australia: doylesguide.com.
+In 2021, Rachael was voted as a leading white collar and corporate crime lawyer in Australia: doylesguide.com.

 Rachael was a member of the Council of the Law Society of South Australia from 2014 to 2019 and served as the Law Society’s Treasurer in 2017.
 She is also a previous Chair of the Law Society’s Animal Law Committee and Deputy Chair of the Law Society’s Criminal Law Committee.

 Rachael is a member of the Legal Services Commission’s General Panel of practitioners, the Complex Criminal Law Panel as solicitor and counsel and the Guardianship and Mental Health Representation Panel.